Cunhat/map-my-journey-landing/src/pages/terms.md

 ## 13. Contact Information

-If you have any questions about these Terms, please contact us at [Your Contact Information].
+If you have any questions about these Terms, please contact us at mapmyjourney.info@gmail.com.

 MyMapJourney is committed to providing a safe and enjoyable experience.
 Thank you for using our App!